gov-cy/govcy-express-services/NOTES.md

 ### .env sample for local development

-Create a .env file in the root of your project folder (see example below):
+Create a `secrets/.env` file in the root of your project folder (see example below):

 ```dotenv
 SESSION_SECRET=12345678901234567890123456789012345678901234567890